AARP Eye Center

 Once you reach your full retirement age, or FRA, you can claim 100 percent of the benefit calculated from your lifetime earnings.
-(Full retirement age is currently 66 and 2 months and is gradually increasing to 67 for people born in 1960 or after.)
+(Full retirement age is 66 and 2 months for people born in 1955 and 66 and 4 months for those born in 1956.
+It will incrementally increase to 67 over the next few years.)
 But if you hold off a few years, you can earn delayed retirement credits that increase your eventual benefit — by two-thirds of 1 percent for each month you wait.

-For example, if you were born in 1955, you reach full retirement age in 2021 (or in the first two months of 2022).
-If you put off filing for Social Security until you turn 70, you’ll get 46 months of delayed requirement credits, good for a nearly 31 percent bump over your full retirement benefit.
-If the benefit you’re entitled to at FRA is $1,500 a month, at 70 you’d get about $1,960 a month.
+For example, if you were born in 1956, you reach full retirement age in 2022 (or in the first four months of 2023).
+If you put off filing for Social Security until you turn 70, you’ll get 44 months of delayed requirement credits, good for a bump of more than 29 percent over your full retirement benefit.
+If the benefit you’re entitled to at FRA is $1,500 a month, at 70 it would be about $1,940.

 Here’s how that $1,500 full benefit could grow for the next wave of patient retirees:

 Year of birth Full retirement age Benefit at 70

 1952-1954 66 $1,980 (132% of full retirement benefit)

 1959 66 and 10 months $1,880 (125.33%)